kkraddi111/perfectprompt/README.md

 > An intelligent tool that transforms basic user prompts into optimized, high-quality prompts that generate significantly better AI outputs.

 PerfectPrompt is a web-based tool designed to help users craft effective prompts for AI models.
-It analyzes a user's basic input and enhances it using proven prompt engineering techniques, resulting in clearer, more detailed prompts that produce superior AI-generated content.
+It analyzes a user's basic input, suggests actionable improvements, and then applies the selected changes to generate a superior prompt.

 ## 🚀 Key Features

-*   **📝 Prompt Input & Enhancement:** A clean interface with a text area for your original prompt and a one-click "Enhance" button.
+*   **📝 Interactive Enhancement:** Enter a prompt and receive a list of actionable suggestions for improvement from the Gemini AI.
+*   **✅ Review & Apply:** You have full control.
+Review the suggestions, select the ones you like, and apply them to generate the final enhanced prompt.
-*   **🎨 Category-Specific Tuning:** Select a category (e.g., Code Generation, Creative Writing) to tailor the enhancement process.
+*   **🎨 Category-Specific Tuning:** Select a category (e.g., Code Generation, Creative Writing) to tailor the enhancement process for your specific needs.
-*   **↔️ Side-by-Side Comparison:** Instantly see the difference between your original prompt and the AI-enhanced version.
-*   **📋 Changes Analysis:** Get a clear, bulleted list of the specific improvements made to your prompt.
+*   **🔍 Changes Analysis:** Get a clear, bulleted list of the specific improvements made to your prompt.
 *   **💾 Local History:** Your past 50 enhancements are automatically saved in your browser's local storage for easy access.
 *   **☀️/🌙 Light & Dark Mode:** A sleek, responsive design that adapts to your preferred theme.
-*   **✂️ Copy to Clipboard:** Easily copy the enhanced prompt to use in any AI tool.
+*   **✂️ Copy & Test:** Easily copy the enhanced prompt or test it directly within the app to see the generated output from Gemini.
+*   **📚 Prompt Library:** Get started quickly with a curated library of prompt templates for various use cases.

 ## 🛠️ Built With